 - MORNING AFTER (4.7/5)

 In my opinion, this album is classic R&B!
 I’m talking that R&B that was responsible for about 95% of the births in the black community.
 With this 13 track album, the OVO signed duo were able to make this timeless album revolving around the physics of love.

-Both members in Dvsn have amazing voices, but it’s their attention to detail that I think draws my attention the most.
+The lead singer in Dvsn has an amazing voice, but it’s the duo’s attention to detail that I think draws my attention the most.
 Lots of times, it’s the little things in R&B that separate the good from the great, and based off their music, you can tell they understand that.
-The melodies are on point, their adlibbing is flawless, and their cohesion is so good that I still feel like Dvsn is a solo act.
+The melodies are on point, their ad-libbing is flawless, and their cohesion is so good that I still feel like Dvsn is a solo act.
 To say I am amazed by their focus on this album is an understatement.

-Every song on this album is good, but there are some that are stunning to me.
+Every song on this album is good, but there are some that are stunning, to me.
 Their passion and their soul cannot be altered, destroyed, or foreclosed, and their talent only makes their passion even more unforeclosable (I’m thinking about purchasing a house).
-While it may be outlandish to claim that one act can single-handlely galvanize a genre that has sorta been dead in the water lately, you would think twice the moment you press play…
+While it may be outlandish to claim that one act can single-handedly galvanize a genre that has sorta been dead in the water lately, you would think twice the moment you press play on this album…